izelnakri/emberx/README.md

-# glimmerx-router
+# EmberX: Explicitly resolvable & node.js friendly Ember.js

 [Working example/E2E Test](http://emberx-router.surge.sh/tests/tests.html?testId=906afba6)

-Experimental router for glimmerx, will ship as `emberx/router` & `emberx/route` & `emberx/link-to`
+Experimental router for glimmer, will ship as `@emberx/router` & `@emberx/component` & `@emberx/helper` &
-& `emberx/test-helpers` and `emberx/string`

-`src/index.js` is the public API developers will interact with and `src/routes/index.ts` built as an example.
+`@emberx/test-helpers` and `@emberx/string`.

+This project allows you to import your routes, components and helpers in node.js.
+Thus removes need for any ember specific build system.
+You can run your tests by using [QunitX](https://github.com/izelnakri/qunitx) and `@emberx/test-helpers`.

+When stable, check examples folder for the documentation.

 ```
+# will change:
-npm install && parcel index.html
+npm install && parcel examples/blog/index.html
 ```

 ### API Design